Valley Central History

 A Brand New Viking

-Valley Central used many Vikings as a logo over the years eventually settling on the viking usually associated with the Minnesota Vikings.
-In 2015 a district committee was formed to consider the creation of a new Viking.
-VIP Branding developed a unique mascot designed by graphic artist Mike Ray and brand platform that was introduced in 2016.
+Valley Central used many Vikings as a logo over the years eventually settling on the Viking usually associated with the Minnesota Vikings.
+In 2015, a district committee was formed to consider the creation of a new Viking.
+VIP Branding developed a unique mascot, designed by graphic artist Mike Ray, and brand platform that was introduced in 2016.

 Our brand platform includes our Valley Central Viking with wordmarks that include a logo for the “Lady Vikings” and our sneaky Viking who peers over the word Vikings.
 The committee thought our new Viking might be a little too strong for the elementary and so VIP designed the Youth Viking mascot for us.
 The platform also included a new crest and a digitized seal.